cbutakoff/tools/README.md

 ##FillSurfaceHoles
 Implementation similar to ReMesh.
 Detects and fills holes on the surface.
 Currently under construction.
 Current version implements P. Liepa "Filling Holes in Meshes" without smoothing.
-Already has subdivision.
-Smoothing to be added soon.
-Here's a sample result
+Here's a sample result.
+The smoothing does not seem to be great.
+Also has some suboptimal array handling and needs a revision.

 ![Hole Filling Image](https://raw.githubusercontent.com/cbutakoff/tools/master/Pics/HoleFilling.gif)

 Todo:
+- Reduce the amount of array copying
-- Add smoothing
+- Improve smoothing

 ##LVMeshFromMRI